smartfog/fogflow/doc/en/source/ngsildbasediotintegration.rst

                        }
                    }'

-Note: Replace localhost with IP where Fogflow thinbroker is running and <orion-ld-brokerIP> with IP where orion-ld broker is running.
+Note: Replace fogflow_broker_IP with IP where Fogflow thinbroker is running and <orion-ld-brokerIP> with IP where orion-ld broker is running.

 **Step 10**:Thinbroker will notify the analytical data to Orion broker as in step No 9, Orion broker has subscribed for the analytical data.